snakemake/snakemake/docs/executor_tutorial/azure_batch.rst

      - The client ID of the managed identity to use
    * - BATCH_CONTAINER_REGISTRY_URL
      - None
-     - Contianer registry url to configure on the batch nodes
+     - Container registry url to configure on the batch nodes
    * - BATCH_CONTAINER_REGISTRY_USER
      - None
-     - Contianer registry user, overrides managed identity authentication if set with password.
+     - Container registry user, overrides managed identity authentication if set with password.
    * - BATCH_CONTAINER_REGISTRY_PASS
      - None
-     - Contianer registry password
+     - Container registry password